romzorus/karnaboo/README.md

 - [ ] functions to make the local system act accordingly to its new role (change repositories, perform a mirroring of remote repositories...)

 *** Others ***
-- [ ] Visuals for the "Principles" and "Usage" sections
+- [ ] visuals for the "Principles" and "Usage" sections
+- [ ] comment the code
+- [ ] begin user documentation

 ## Contributing
 All contributions, tips and ideas are more than welcome.